Ancient Greece had a rich and eventful history. Some of renowned events included founding the Olympics, the many wars that were

 Athens Becomes a Democracy

-505 BC.
-Athens was the first city in the world to have a democratic government.
-Cleisthenes of Athens introduces a constitution and allowed all free male citizens to participate in the government and decision making of Athens.
+In 505 BC Athens was the first city in the world to have a democratic government.
+Cleisthenes of Athens introduces a constitution and allowed all free male citizens to participate in the government and decision-making of Athens.

 The Persian Wars occurred from 499 BC to 493 BC.
 During this war, the city-states of Athens and Sparta combined forces to fight for their independence from Persian rule.
 The Athenians first fought and defeated the Persian forces of King Darius at Marathon and then 10 years later a coalition of Greek city-states including Athens and Sparta fought the large Persian army of King Xerxes and won.